George II of Great Britain

 George II (George Augustus; Georg August; 30 October / 9 November 1683 – 25 October 1760) was King of Great Britain and Ireland, Duke of Brunswick-Lüneburg (Hanover) and a prince-elector of the Holy Roman Empire from 11 June 1727 (O.S.) until his death in 1760.

 Born and brought up in northern Germany, George is the most recent British monarch born outside Great Britain.
-The Act of Settlement 1701 and the Acts of Union 1707 positioned his grandmother, Sophia of Hanover, and her Protestant descendants to inherit the British throne.
-After the deaths of Sophia and Anne, Queen of Great Britain, in 1714, his father, the Elector of Hanover, became George I of Great Britain.
-In the first years of his father's reign as king, George was associated with opposition politicians until they rejoined the governing party in 1720.
+The Act of Settlement 1701 and the Acts of Union 1707 positioned his grandmother Sophia of Hanover and her Protestant descendants to inherit the British throne.
+George married Princess Caroline of Ansbach, with whom he had eight children.
+After the deaths of George's grandmother and Anne, Queen of Great Britain, George's father, the Elector of Hanover, ascended the British throne as George I in 1714.
+In the first years of his father's reign as king, Prince George was associated with opposition politicians until they rejoined the governing party.

 As king from 1727, George exercised little control over British domestic policy, which was largely controlled by the Parliament of Great Britain.
 As elector he spent twelve summers in Hanover, where he had more direct control over government policy.
 He had a difficult relationship with his eldest son, Frederick, who supported the parliamentary opposition.
-During the War of the Austrian Succession, George participated at the Battle of Dettingen in 1743, and thus became the last British monarch to lead an army in battle.
-In 1745 supporters of the Catholic claimant to the British throne, James Francis Edward Stuart ("The Old Pretender"), led by James's son Charles Edward Stuart ("The Young Pretender" or "Bonnie Prince Charlie"), attempted and failed to depose George in the last of the Jacobite rebellions.
-Frederick died suddenly in 1751, nine years before his father; George was succeeded by Frederick's eldest son, George III.
+During the War of the Austrian Succession, George participated at the Battle of Dettingen, and thus became the most recent British monarch to lead an army in battle.
+Supporters of the Catholic claimant to the British throne, James Francis Edward Stuart, led by James's son, attempted and failed to depose George in the last of the Jacobite rebellions in 1745.
+Prince Frederick died suddenly in 1751, before his father, and George was succeeded by Frederick's eldest son, George III.

-For two centuries after George II's death, history tended to view him with disdain, concentrating on his mistresses, short temper, and boorishness.
+For two centuries after George II's death, historians tended to view him with disdain, concentrating on his mistresses, short temper, and boorishness.
 Since then, reassessment of his legacy has led scholars to conclude that he exercised more influence in foreign policy and military appointments than previously thought.